pletfix/app/README.md

-#The Pletfix Application Skeleton.
+# The Pletfix Application Skeleton.

 Author: Frank Rohlfing <mail@frank-rohlfing.de>

-##About Pletfix
+## About Pletfix

+This is a application skeleton with Responsive Design for the Pletfix framwork.

 Pletfix is going to be an easy to learn and fasted PHP framework.